LeicaSimile/botdylan/README.md

 Set up the virtual environment.
 > `py -m venv env`

-Activate the virtual environment.
+Navigate to `env/Scripts` and activate the virtual environment.
-* Navigate to `env/Scripts`.
 > `activate`

 **== End of optional steps.**